Two church towers with crosses against a clear blue sky.

 Is He Worth it?

 “Jesus is in every way a Bridegroom.
 That is why He is not satisfied with mere slavish obedience.
 He desires our heart, our total dedication.
 As our Bridegroom He asks, ‘How much am I worth to you?
 How much are you ready to sacrifice for Me?
 For love of Me can you give Me your loved ones—children, parents, friends?
 Can you give me your home and country if I ask for these?
 Are you willing to comfort me in this way?
 Will you go anywhere I call you in order to save souls?
-Can you sacrifice your prestige, your strength, your longing to be loved, your deepest secret wishes—for love of Me?'” -Basilea Schlink, “My All for Him”
+Can you sacrifice your prestige, your strength, your longing to be loved, your deepest secret wishes—for love of Me?” -Basilea Schlink, “My All for Him”

-Is He worth pursuing holiness and righteousness?
+Is He worth your sobriety for a life of holiness and righteousness?

 The Call to Global Mission